masteraux101/mental-texas-holdem/README.md

 performance may be slower compared to native applications.
 Additionally, the ciphertext size increases exponentially with key size, potentially causing network latency during deck shuffling if the key length is too large.

-## Support & Bug Report

-If you find any bugs or have suggestions, please feel free to [open an issue](https://github.com/predatorray/mental-texas-holdem/issues/new).

 ## License